bwbeach/puzzles/weigh-twelve/README.md

  - green - a marble placed on the left side of the scale at the next weighing
  - pink - a marble placed on the right side at the next weighing

-In the tree, the left branch is the left side (green) being heavier, the right branche is the right side (pink) being heavier, and the middle is the weights being equal.
+In the tree, the left branch is the left side (green) being heavier, the right branch is the right side (pink) being heavier, and the middle is the weights being equal.

 The [full image](tree.png) is pretty wide.
 Here's the left half: